Jillian Kesner-Graver: Early life

 Kesner-Graver was born in Portsmouth, Virginia.
 Her father was in the United States Navy and she spent much of her childhood in Denver, Colorado.
 She first moved to Los Angeles in 1959, where she worked as a model before getting into television and movie acting.

 Career

 Kesner-Graver was best known for playing Fonzie's girlfriend, Lorraine, on Happy Days.
 She appeared in a number of "B-rated" films throughout the 1970s, 1980s and 1990s.
 Her credits included Raw Force, Starhops and Beverly Hills Vamp.
 She developed a following among fans of B-level action films.
+She also costarred in Roots of Evil with Alex Cord, directed by her husband.

 She appeared on a number of television shows, including Three's Company, The Rockford Files and Mork & Mindy.
 She met her husband, director and cinematographer, Gary Graver, on the set of the film The Student Body in 1976.

 Death

-Jillian Kesner-Graver died on December 5, 2007, in Irvine, California of complications from a staph infection, which she contracted after having been diagnosed with leukemia.
+Jillian Kesner-Graver died on December 5, 2007, in Irvine, California of complications from a staphylococcal infection, which she contracted after having been diagnosed with leukemia.
 She was 58 years old.